 Finden's was engaged in the production of many of the popular engravings of the time, including picturesque views and plates for the annuals, which were intended largely as gift books for young ladies.
 The subjects of such plates were usually portraits of titled ladies and scenes from Byron or Moore, with the occasional comic scene thrown in.
 Browne must have been influenced to a degree by his tenure at Finden's, but the only known work tying him even indirectly to his unloved masters is Winkles's Cathedrals (1835-42), the first two volumes of which contained designs by Browne.
 Winkles had been an apprentice at Finden's, and a number of the line-engraved plates of English and Welsh cathedrals are signed "HKB"; we can perhaps see Browne's characteristic touch in the incidental figures that populate some of the views, but there is really no hint at all of the illustrator about to emerge into public favor, briefly as "N.E.M.O.," and then permanently as "Phiz".

 The early life of Charles Dickens, three years Browne's senior, is too familiar to recount here; but a few points about his early [6/7] writings should be recalled.
 Dickens' first book-length work, Sketches by Boz, is perhaps more dependent upon its illustrations for appeal than anything else he subsequently wrote; in fact its illustrator, George Cruikshank, was the famous member of the duo, the pseudonymous "Boz" a complete unknown.
-The original intention of Chapman and Hall for The Posthumous Papers of the Pickwick Club was that the author "write up to" a series of comic illustrations on sporting subjects, after the fashion of the Combe-Rowlandson collaboration in the Doctor Syntax books (1817-22), or the Egan-Cruiksliank brothers' collaboration on Life in London (1821), with four etchings per monthly part forming the basis for the text.
+The original intention of Chapman and Hall for The Posthumous Papers of the Pickwick Club was that the author "write up to" a series of comic illustrations on sporting subjects, after the fashion of the Combe-Rowlandson collaboration in the Doctor Syntax books (1817-22), or the Egan-Cruikshank brothers' collaboration on Life in London (1821), with four etchings per monthly part forming the basis for the text.
 Dickens was evidently not even the first choice as an author, but once hired he took over the reins with great assurance and immediately reversed the intended relationship between himself and his artist, Robert Seymour.
 It is useless to conjecture whether this relegation to secondary status somehow led to Seymour's suicide: the important point is that Dickens, almost accidentally, as it were, created a new art form in his simultaneous composition of the texts for the novel's parts and supervision of its illustrators.
 But new as the form was, both he, and his most frequent illustrator, Hablot Browne, drew upon a rich set of iconographical traditions.

-Iconography is a tenn used more than a bit loosely by modern literary scholars, possibly because the word icon (understood as equivalent to image) can when translated from the pictorial to the verbal mode encompass such a wide range of literary elements.
+Iconography is a term used more than a bit loosely by modern literary scholars, possibly because the word icon (understood as equivalent to image) can when translated from the pictorial to the verbal mode encompass such a wide range of literary elements.
 But however wide this range may be, the word must refer specifically to a system or set of systems for communicating meaning: in literature, a consistent use of elements to convey some set of emotions or ideas.
 These elements (usually metaphoric or symbolic) may be objects, characters, colors, or landscapes.

 Thus, one can without difficulty speak of the iconography of the text of Bleak House, though one may have in mind the use of the images of fog and mud, the parallels between Chancery, Parliament, and Tom-All-Alone's, or the structure of the plot centering on Esther Surnmerson's lost and recovered identity.
 These are distinct systems of meaning in that novel, though they overlap and intersect at various points: in the connection between Esther's identity, the family of the Dedlocks, the place of the [7/8] Dedlocks in the social system (including the iconographical significance of their name), and so on.
-The relation among systems of iconography in Dickens can be taken as parallel to systems of meaning in graphic art, and particularly in reference to the moral art of William Hogarth — for as soon as one turns to a title such as Oliver Twist; or, the parish boy's progress, the conscious connection to Hogarth (though possibly to Bunyan as well) becomes apparent.
+The relation among systems of iconography in Dickens can be taken as parallel to systems of meaning in graphic art, and particularly in reference to the moral art of William Hogarth — for as soon as one turns to a title such as Oliver Twist; or, The Parish Boy's Progress, the conscious connection to Hogarth (though possibly to Bunyan as well) becomes apparent.

 Indeed, each of Dickens' novels presents some kind of progress — whether Pickwick's or Copperfield's or Pip's — and while to say this may be little more than to say that they are each some variety of Bildungsroman, most of them are specifically linked to Hogarth via their illustrations, which from the beginning function in a number of ways.
-First, they offer fixed visual images of the characters, something some modern readers may feel constricting to their reading experience (Such a complaint is offered by Lauriat Lane, p.
+First, they offer fixed visual images of the characters, something some modern readers may feel constricting to their reading experience (such a complaint is offered by Lauriat Lane, p.
 245), but which may have served a necessary function in the original serial versions by maintaining continuity over the many months of publication.
 Further, through inscription and emblem, the illustrations frequently emphasize moral meanings which are understated or even unstated in the text; at times they provide crucial information absent from the text; and finally they offer interpretations of certain aspects of the novel, revealing implications of which the novelist himself may be fully conscious.
 In the latter respect, the illustrators are Dickens' first critics.

 Only Hablot Knight Browne, more familiarly known as Phiz, illustrated the whole of more than one of Dickens' novel in its original form; thus only he can be seen developing as an artist during Dickens' career in ways parallel to the novelist's development.
 My subsequent chapters dealing with individual novels will trace such parallels; but first three general topics require examination: Browne's inconographical methods and their relationship to tradition; his methods of work; and the nature of his collaboration with Dickens.
 Perhaps the most controversial issue is the degree of his independence as an interpreter of the novelist's works.

 Browne's and Dickens' most obvious mutual influence is the satiric work of William Hogarth, in particular his "progress" — [8/9] series of plates telling a story.
 According to Ronald Paulson visual-narrative art develops in its modes of expression from a predominant use of "learned and popular" iconography and of "meaning based primarily on explicit readable "structures to meaning based on spatial and formal structures" (Emblem and Expression, p.
 46).
 Plate I of A Harlot's Progress (1732) reads like a printed text from left to right — the elements representing the young girl's past (her countrified and innocent appearance in the plate's center), and future (the bawd, and to her right the girl's first customer as a prostitute) (Paulson, Hogarth, 1: 265).
 It also implies to the astute "reader" a parody of the Choice of Hercules between vice and virtue.
 On a less classical level, the goose in the basket alludes to the girl as a "silly goose" (Emblem and Expression, pp. 38, 43).
-Typically, these early engravings are full of such objects as clocks, suggesting the passage of time, and paintings, such as those in A Harlot's Progress, II, which "imply the stern Old Testament justice that Moll can expect from the Jew" ( Paulson, Hogarth's Graphic Works, 1: 145).
+Typically, these early engravings are full of such objects as clocks, suggesting the passage of time, and paintings, such as those in A Harlot's Progress, II, which "imply the stern Old Testament justice that Moll can expect from the Jew" (Paulson, Hogarth's Graphic Works, 1: 145).

 The later series, Industry and Idleness (1742), Paulson shows, is virtually devoid of emblem or allusion, and seems to put forth a very simple industry-idleness, good-evil opposition.
 But Hogarth now uses the more subtle means of arranging figures and paralleling the positions of the Industrious and Idle apprentices in the last two plates, undercutting the apparent opposition and implying an ambiguous analogy, a moral uncertainty about the "good" apprentice (Emblem and Expression, pp. 64ff).
 Without claiming that I can prove a direct influence of this development in Hogarth upon Browne, I think it is interesting that it is in some ways paralleled by Browne's career as Dickens' illustrator: having begun with an emphasis upon emblematic details and progressing through a more ingenious and involved use of such techniques in his middle career, Browne also developed the technique of visual parallelism of structures and gradually reduced the use of emblems in Dickens' later novels, finally relying upon the inventive use of striking tonalities (through the innovative use of what was called the "dark plate," a specially prepared etching resembling the mezzotint).